-The back and forth visuals between Jack’s story and breathtaking scenery of space and creation make this film one of the top movies for cinematography.
+The back-and-forth visuals between Jack’s story and the breathtaking scenery of space and creation make this film one of the top movies for cinematography.

 4. Gone With The Wind (1939)

 The production of this film when discussing cinematography became quite the task and caused some upset.
-Planning to film this colour rich movie during the time where coloured films were only just being conceived created a monumental task on its own.
+Planning to film this color rich movie during the time when colored films were only just being conceived created a monumental task on its own.

-Producer David O. Selznick fired the original cinematographer and replaced them for favouring a colour scheme he did not!
+Producer David O. Selznick fired the original cinematographer and replaced them for favoring a color scheme he did not!